 The people behind these adverts know what they are doing.
 It's up to people not to buy this drink.
 The public does have a sense of humour about sex, but is it necessary to have a drink called Pussy and a slogan which reinforces they are talking about

 If consumers stopped and said to shopkeepers they didn't like it being stocked, they would be helping to make a difference.
 Parents should be even saying to their children 'do you need to drink that'.

 Well if it winds up the nutters then the drink must surely be worth a try.

-especially the younger ones, and lead them to have increased body confidence issues or to believe that the best way to attract boys' attentions was to objectify themselves.
-As feminists, many of us were, ourselves, also uncomfortable with these images
+girls, especially the younger ones, and lead them to have increased body confidence issues or to believe that the best way to attract boys' attentions was to objectify themselves.
+As feminists, many of us were, ourselves, also uncomfortable with

 After this our demands were met and our expectations exceeded -- Lads Mags were removed from the shop entirely!